physiozoo/physiozoo/docs/sections/tutorials/peakdetection.rst

 **Frequently asked questions**
 ----------------------------------

-**What is a suitable sampling frequency for my electrophysiological data?**
+**What is a suitable sampling frequency for my data?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to locate the peaks accurately from the electrophysiological signal it is important to work with data sampled at a sufficiantly high frequency.
 For example, for animal data with a high heart rate such as the mouse ECG, the QRS is only a few milliseconds long (~ 7 ms).
 Thus even at a relatively high sampling rate such as 1000 Hz the QRS will only be described by very few (~7) samples.
-See `This tutorial <https://physiozoo.readthedocs.io/en/latest/sections/tutorials/peakdetection.html>`_ for a visual example.
+See `this tutorial <../tutorials/peakdetection.html>`_ for a visual example.

 **What's the difference between peak detectors?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometime a peak detector will fail to detect the R-peaks.
-This is due to the fact that these detectors were originally built for Human ECG analysis.
+This is due to the fact that these detectors were originally built for Human ECG analysis and extended to work with mammalian data.
 In animal ECGs the position and type (e.g. subcutaneous) of the electrodes are not as standardized as for the Human.
 For that reason we included a set of three R-peak detectors so that it is possible to change to the one that is performing best for your specific dataset and electrodes configuration.

 **How best to deal with long recordings?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~